rishabhgoel0213/ZeroClone/README.md

 # ZeroClone
+> **Status: Under active development.** Many components are incomplete or partially implemented.
+Interfaces, configs, and features may change without notice.

 ## Project Overview
 **ZeroClone** is a general game-playing AI engine inspired by DeepMind’s AlphaZero.
 It combines **Monte Carlo Tree Search (MCTS)** with deep neural networks to learn strong play through self-play.